Honors College dean to leave for position at University of Arkansas - The Pitt News

 Email This Story

-Dr. Brian Primack will step down from his position as dean of Pitt’s Honors College this summer, and will be the dean of the College of Education and Health Professions at the University of Arkansas beginning July 1.
-He informed Provost Ann Cudd of his decision last week, and Cudd will appoint an interim dean some time in the next several weeks.
+Dr. Brian Primack will step down from his position as dean of Pitt’s Honors College this summer, and will start as dean of the College of Education and Health Professions at the University of Arkansas July 1.
+Provost Ann Cudd plans to appoint an interim dean sometime in the next several weeks.

 “I’m very proud of the changes that we’ve made,” Primack said Wednesday.

 The Honors College admissions process has also undergone an overhaul during his tenure.
 Under the previous model, Pitt’s Honors College had no official membership.
-Now, a select group of 300-400 students are accepted to the Honors College each year, beginning with the Class of 2023.
+Now, a select group of 300-400 students will be accepted to the Honors College each year beginning with the class of 2023.
 Many resources are still available to all undergraduates, regardless of Honors College membership.

 Leave a comment.